pietro-talli/effective_cartpole/README.md

 ```
 python new_quantizer.py
 ```
-This will create a se of new quantizer with respectively 32, 16, 8, 4 and 2 codewords.
+This will create a set of new quantizer with respectively 32, 16, 8, 4 and 2 codewords.

 ### Train the regressor (semantic task)
 Run: